The Simple Art of Burking

 It is this fear, formulated in the public eye, and subsequently whipped up by the press, that not only led to tall stories in the papers but also turned any attempted assault into a supposed ‘Burking’.

-Burking By Means Of Snuff
+Burking By Means Of Arsenic-Laden Snuff

-Taking my lead from James Blake Bailey’s fabulous account of resurrection men in London in ‘The Diary of A Resurrectionist’, I want to turn first to a fanciful tale relating to Burking by the means of arsenic laden snuff.
+Taking my lead from James Blake Bailey’s fabulous account of resurrection men in London in ‘The Diary of A Resurrectionist’, I want to turn first to a fanciful tale relating to Burking by the means of arsenic-laden snuff.

 A gentleman by the name of John Wilson was accused of ‘Burking’ numerous people in a rather ingenious manner.
-Arsenic was added to a quantity of snuff kept in a box in his pocket and whenever he came across a likely victim, asked a fictitious question, and, following their reply, would offer them snuff as a way of thanks.
+Arsenic was added to a quantity of snuff kept in a box in his pocket and whenever he came across a likely victim, he’d a fictitious question, and, following their reply, would offer them snuff as a way of thanks.

-Wilson’s Modus Operandi seemed to be a trusted method for it is said that when he was finally apprehended, there were three dead bodies in the back of his cart, on the way to who knows where.
+Wilson’s Modus Operandi seemed to be a trusted method for it is said that when he was finally apprehended, there were three dead bodies in the back of his cart, on the way to who knows where!

-After reportedly seeing off a ‘poor travelling man’ walking alone on the moors road, Wilson’s demise finally came when he met a labourer breaking stone on the road between Lauder and Dalkeith.
+Wilson’s demise finally came when he met a labourer breaking stone on the road between Lauder and Dalkeith.
+After inquiring as to the distance to Edinburgh, Wilson offered the labourer some snuff.

 Mr Wilson’s Dowfall